openframeworks/ofSite/_documentation/3d/of3dGraphics_functions.markdown

 A cube is a rectangular solid bounded by six square faces of equal size.
 It is also known as a regular hexahedron, a square parallelepiped, an equilateral cuboid and a right rhombohedron.
 It is a regular square prism in three orientations.

 It is drawn starting from a 3D reference coordinate, with the specified size.
-The cube is drawn with the current color, e.g. set with
+The cube is drawn with the current color, e.g. set with ofSetColor().
+The cube is drawn filled by default; change this with ofFill();